Penny Dreadful XIII: Terror at Collinwood: A Dark Shadows Podcast

 In May 2021, Gelehrter launched a podcast called Terror at Collinwood and serves as its host.
-The podcast celebrates and examines the classic gothic television serial, Dark Shadows.
+The Rondo Award-winning podcast celebrates and examines the classic gothic television serial Dark Shadows.
 Terror at Collinwood explores Dark Shadows’ storylines and characters, examining the show’s important place in gothic horror and pop culture history.
 Episode topics include in-depth conversations with guests about the show’s major storylines, examinations of the Gothic, the importance of Dark Shadows to “monster kid” culture, Dark Shadows collectible discussions, and more.
 The podcast also features in-depth discussions and interviews with fans, creators, crew, and cast members including David Selby, Kathryn Leigh Scott, Lara Parker, Marie Wallace, and more.

 Personal life

-On May 16, 2014 Gelehrter's real-life husband Magoo Gelehrter, who played Garou the werewolf of 'Shilling Shockers' passed away due to stage four cancer.
+On May 16, 2014 Gelehrter's real-life husband Magoo Gelehrter, who played Garou the werewolf of 'Shilling Shockers' died due to stage four cancer.

-On September 21, 2018 Gelehrter outed herself on her public Penny Dreadful Facebook page as a post-operative MTF transgender woman, and also revealed that her late husband Magoo Gelehrter had been a transgender FTM man.
-This was prompted by an anti-transgender ballot question in Massachusetts at the time which would have prohibited trans people from using the restroom which matched their gender identity.
+On September 21, 2018 Gelehrter identified herself on the public Penny Dreadful Facebook page as a post-operative MTF transgender woman, and also revealed that her late husband Magoo Gelehrter had been a transgender FTM man.
+This was prompted by a ballot question in Massachusetts at the time which would have prohibited people from using the restroom of the opposite gender.

 Danielle Gelehrter studied theatre at San Francisco State University.
 She also studied improv comedy at Second City (Chicago), Improv Boston, and Improv Asylum.
 She possesses BA degrees in Creative Writing and in Literature, and has a Master's Degree in English.
 The American-born daughter of Portuguese parents from the Azores, she performed with the Portuguese Kids sketch and improv comedy troupe under her maiden name, Danielle Oliveira.